laxmiprasannaimmadi/gdpr_obfuscator/README.md

 ```
 git clone https://github.com/laxmiprasannaimmadi/gdpr_obfuscator
 ```
+`obfuscator` is the main function which needs to be invoked by sending a `JSON` string containing: the S3 location of the required CSV file for obfuscation and the names of the fields that are required to be obfuscated

+JSON string format:
+{
+"file_to_obfuscate": "s3://bucket_name/path_to_data/file.csv",
+"pii_fields": ["name", "surname", "other_filelds_to_mask"]
+}

+masked_data = obfuscator(JSON)

 **Example to test the function from commandline**

 A sample file 'example_obfuscator.py' can be used to test the functionality of 'obfuscator.py'.